Saturday 24th August

 Wednesday 28th August

 Today is gonna be more chilled due to all my recent international travel.
 I’m up around half 7 and I startle Brad when I shout “Morning Bradley” as he’s heading off to work.
 After a bowl of granola cereal I’m passing the time through a variety of relaxing activities such as reading the news on my phone, listening to music, playing with Dickens (who I also startle through a rather loud sneeze) and packing my backpack for my next trip away coming up this weekend.
 As I’m purchasing Dave and Darcy’s car in La Crosse, I need to withdraw some money using my Australian debit cards and then put the money into my Associated Bank Account.
 The local branch is not far from the house - it’s within a supermarket from whereby I purchase some groceries.
-Once I have eaten lunch it’s time for a nap - I fall asleep for a couple of hours and when I wake up Brad is back in the house from work - and comes to my room to tell me that Sandy needs picking up from Appleton airport - she couldn’t get a seat on the Detroit-Green Bay leg so has had to fly into Appleton instead - not far from Green Bay (38 miles/60km).
+Once I have eaten lunch it’s time for a nap - I fall asleep for a couple of hours and when I wake up Brad is back in the house from work and comes to my room to tell me that Sandy needs picking up from Appleton airport - she couldn’t get a seat on the Detroit-Green Bay leg so has had to fly into Appleton instead, not far from Green Bay (38 miles/60km).
 I make myself a sandwich and then get ready to go and pick her up, with the journey taking around three quarters of an hour.
 It’s just not Sandy but also her colleague/friend Lara that I’m driving back to Green Bay.
 Our first stop is Green Bay airport as that’s where Lara’s car is parked.
 Then Sandy and I head to downtown Green Bay as the Farmers Market is in town, right on Broadway where Will’s bar is located.
 We decide to pop into Keggers, and as soon as we have stepped in behind us is Brad and a client of his visiting from Mexico.
 It’s a small PBR for me and one of Brad’s colleague, Jessica, turns up too.
 I tel them all about the teachers I met in the bar last night from Bay Port High School.
 Jessica says she knows someone’s husband that works there - turns out to be James!
 As Green Bay is such a small place I expect this to happen quite a bit over the next few months.
 Sandy and I finish our drinks then head for a quick walk around the farmers market before going for dinner.
-We choose an up-scale restaurant-I’m not feeling that hungry due to the mid-afternoon sandwich so a small plate is enough-and it’s really good food.
-As we are heading home we stop at a dive bar - it’s a nice local place and Sandy and I have a nice chat after a number of different topics over some cheap drinks - a glass of Miller beer and vodka with soda water comes out to $4.75 - I tell the bartender (Missy) that those prices would be illegal back in Australia due to it being viewed as contributing to heaving drinking and alcohol fuelled violence.
+We choose an up-scale restaurant-I’m not feeling that hungry due to the mid-afternoon sandwich so a small plate is enough and it’s really good food.
+On our way back to the house we stop at a dive bar, a nice local place and Sandy and I have a nice chat after a number of different topics over some cheap drinks - a glass of Miller beer and vodka with soda water comes out to $4.75 - I tell the bartender (Missy) that those prices would be illegal back in Australia due to it being viewed as contributing to drinking and alcohol fueled violence.
 Sandy thinks it’s both equally amazing and crazy that for the ten days travelling I wasn’t staying with family that I spent nine of them Couchsurfing and only one using Airbnb - my last night in Winnipeg.
 I show her how the Couchsurfing app works and some of my reviews from both the Couchsurfing and Airbnb apps.
 We aIso chat about the opioid crisis in America.
-I tell her about a guy I camped with at the Electronic Daisy Carnival who become a heroine addict after the government made it difficult for doctor’s to prescribe opioids.
+I tell her about a guy I camped with at the Electronic Daisy Carnival who become a heroine addict after the government made it difficult for doctors to prescribe opioids.
 It’s really sad and disgusting that medical professionals that people trust so dearly with their health were collaborating with the pharmaceutical industry to cause behaviour that would ruin people’s livelihoods like the guy I was camping with for the weekend.
 The worst thing I have ever witnessed is see my father die in front of me as a 9 year old child on Christmas Eve nearly 30 years ago and seeing a grown man break down in tears saying he is messed up and needing help whilst shooting up heroine in front of me in a tent at a music festival is the second terrible event I have visibly faced.
 As the second bar we wanted to stop by is closed, we head back to watch TV and have a drink.
 I really like Steve Harper, and Celebrity Family Feud doesn’t start long after we have settled on the sofa.
-The news at ten turns out to be pretty interesting - there is a Chick-fil-A opening up near Appleton and they are giving the first 100 customers free food for a year so people will be camping overnight for tomorrow morning’s grand opening - I message an article to Will and he replies everybody is into something - I think it’s crazy what they are doing but those people as well as lots of other people probably think moving from Australia to Green Bay to follow the Packers and the Badgers is pretty crazy too.
+The news at ten turns out to be pretty interesting - there is a Chick-fil-A opening up near Appleton and they are giving the first 100 customers free food for a year so people will be camping overnight for tomorrow morning’s grand opening.
+I message an article link to Will and he replies everybody is into something - I think it’s crazy what they are doing but those people as well as lots of other people probably think moving from Australia to Green Bay to follow the Packers and the Badgers is pretty crazy too.
 Will is definitely right - everybody is into something.

 Thursday 29th August